The Medium (2021 film): Production

-The film was shot in the Loei province in northeast Thailand (Isan).
+The film is shot in the Loei province in northeast Thailand (Isan).

 The film was announced in February 2021, and was scheduled for a July 2021 release in South Korea.

 Release

 The Medium is sold by Finecut for the upcoming European Film Market and the film's rights had been already acquired by The Jokers for future theatrical release in France, and by Koch Films to German-speaking territories.
 As of September, Shudder had acquired the overall streaming rights and it will stream in the US on October 14.

 In Asia, the film has been licensed to Edko Films for Macau and Hong Kong (22 September 2021), MovieCloud for Taiwan (25 August 2021), Synca Creations for Japan (29 July 2022), to Encore Films for Malaysia (2 December 2021) and Indonesia (20 October 2021), Golden Village for Singapore (12 August 2021), M Pictures for Cambodia (26 November 2021) and Laos (6 January 2022) and Lumix Media for Vietnam (19 November 2021).

 The film premiered on July 11, 2021, at the 25th Bucheon International Fantastic Film Festival, and it was released theatrically in South Korea on July 14, 2021.